-In addition to the existing borrowings of the Group, the Group has secured committed credit facilities with the European Investment Bank through the Project Bond Credit Enhancement amounting to £48,825k at 31 March 2016 (2015: £50,275k) which expire in 2035.
-These facilities were undrawn at 31 March 2016 (2015: £nil) and are available to the Group under certain conditions laid down within the Group's lending agreements.
+In addition to the existing borrowings of the Company, the Company has secured committed credit facilities with the European Investment Bank through the Project Bond Credit Enhancement amounting to £48,825k at 31 March 2016 (2015: £50,275k) which expire in 2035.
+These facilities were undrawn at 31 March 2016 (2015: £nil) and are available to the Company under certain conditions laid down within the Company's lending agreements.

-- 18 Information relating to financial instruments and the management of risk (continued) - b) Management of risk (continued) - iii) Liquidity risk and Going Concern (continued)
+- 17 Information relating to financial instruments and the management of risk (continued) - b) Management of risk (continued) - iii) Liquidity risk and Going Concern (continued)

-During the year the Group has continued to meet its contractual obligations as they have fallen due and based on the forecasts prepared the Directors expect that the Group will continue to do so for the foreseeable future.
-The Group has meet minimum financial covenants in relation to the obligations that it has to senior debt holders and the forecasts continue to support that these will continue to be met.
+During the year the Company has continued to meet its contractual obligations as they have fallen due and based on the forecasts prepared the Directors expect that the Company will continue to do so for the foreseeable future.
+The Company has met minimum financial covenants in relation to the obligations that it has to senior debt holders and the forecasts continue to support that these will continue to be met.
 In addition, further liquidity is also available in the form of committed facilities, as referenced above.
-All of these factors have allowed the Directors to conclude that the Group has sufficient headroom to continue as a going concern.
+All of these factors have allowed the Directors to conclude that the Company has sufficient headroom to continue as a going concern.
 The statement of going concern is included in the Operating and financial review.